seven1m/sooner.io/README.md

     coffee worker

+*Note: the way Sooner.io is currently configured, there must be one worker that is the 'server' to which others connect.
+This limitation will likely be lifted once I better understand how to get Hook.io to do auto-discovery.*

 You can have multiple workers, each responsible for handling different jobs.
 Designate one worker as the "main" worker, and connect all others to it via the `-c` (connect) switch:

 To start up another worker, run: